aliencdh/website/content/fantasia/line.md

 -------------------
 ![](/fantasia/fantasia-line-output-success.png)

 You did it!
-You've just a the traditional first triangle!
+You've just rendered the traditional first triangle!